| | |

 Candles put me in such a good mood!
 I’m talking lots of candles!
 I have my Antique Candle Co. candles lit ALL the time.

 The garland shown above is a bay leaf garland that was purchased at Pottery Barn years ago and is no longer available.
-It’s looking really tired, and I’ll most likely have to replace it next year.
+Eucalyptus, magnolia leaves, or evergreen garlands are all perfect choices for cottage Christmas decor.

 Winter holiday decorating kitchen

-I always love wrapping garland around the pot rack for a little extra Christmas spirit.
+I always love wrapping garland around our pot rack for a little extra Christmas spirit.

 adding greenery to a vintage Christmas vignette

-This is my BIGGEST AND BEST TIP for Christmas decorating.
-You can pretty much take a walk outside, with your clippers, and find a bundle of fresh greenery anywhere you look.
-I do live in the PNW, so it might be easier for me.
+This is my favorite way to decorate for Christmas.
+You can pretty much take a walk outside with your clippers and find a bundle of fresh greenery.

 Of course, if you don’t have fresh greenery available or you want it to last throughout the entire winter season, you can go with an artificial greenery option.